OctoPrint/tracking.octoprint.org/index.md

 Currently the plugin fires tracking requests for the following events:

+  * Regular ping every 15min.
+No additional recorded data.

   * Server startup.
 Additional recorded data:

     * OS name (e.g. "linux", "windows")
+    * Python version
+    * Pip version
+    * Number of CPU cores, CPU frequency and RAM
+    * If running on OctoPi: OctoPi version and Raspberry Pi model

+  * Server shutdown.
+No additional recorded data.

   * Start/cancel/finish of a print job.
 Additional recorded data:

     * origin of printed file (local storage vs printer's SD card)
     * one-way SHA1 hash of the file name
     * elapsed time on print finish

   * Install/uninstall/enabling/disabling of a plugin.
 Additional recorded data:

     * plugin identifier
     * plugin version

-  * Regular ping (by default every 15min).
-No additional recorded data.
+  * Update of a component (e.g. OctoPrint or a plugin).
+Additional recorded data:

+    * whether the plugin was successful or not
+    * updated component identifier
+    * from version, to version

 #### How and where does this data get evaluated?
 Are there any third parties involved?